 Tanium recommends that you enable audit logs and forward the logs to a centralized log management solution.
-Tanium supports logging of all actions performed by Tanium users, including user changes related to API tokens, computer groups, content sets, dashboards, keys, global settings, packages, plugin schedules, privileges, saved questions, scheduled actions, roles, sensors, users, user groups, and whitelisted URLs.
+Tanium supports logging of all actions performed by Tanium users, including user changes related to API tokens, computer groups, content sets, dashboards, keys, global settings, packages, plugin schedules, privileges, saved questions, scheduled actions, roles, sensors, users, and user groups.

 Tanium supports fine-grained role-based access controls to allow your organization to implement the principle of least privilege.
 Tanium provides a number of granular roles with each product and supports creation of additional roles with custom privileges.
 In addition to role-based access controls, you can use computer groups to scope permissions to a limited set of endpoints.
 Tanium recommends leveraging these features to ensure that the appropriate roles are granted to existing users and new users to limit functionality according to the specific job requirements for a given user.

 In addition to the general recommendations, Tanium recommends the following security considerations that are specific to each type of infrastructure.

 Tanium recommends that you secure the virtual host to limit access to the guest Tanium virtual appliance.
 This includes applying appropriate hardening guides and, where possible, requiring MFA to access the host.

 Tanium recommends that you subject cloud environments that host Tanium Core Platform servers to strict access controls to ensure that only a well-known and limited group of users may access and alter the cloud resources used by the Tanium deployment.
 Tanium recommends that you leverage the cloud provider’s access controls functionality to isolate the Tanium Core Platform servers from other internal or production systems:

 - In Amazon Web Services (AWS) infrastructure, use Organizations and deploy in a Tanium-specific AWS account.